OnionIoT/Onion-Docs/Omega2/Documentation/Reference/Libraries/Blynk-Library.md

 ## Blynk Library for Omega {#blynk-library}

-The Omega now officially supports Blynk and the Blynk Library.
+The Omega officially supports Blynk and the Blynk Library.
 You can now use the Blynk app to control your Omega.
 This means you can get your project running in minutes!
-The library comes as a NodeJS module, and can be installed through either opkg or npm.
+The library comes as a NodeJS module, and can be installed using opkg.

 ### Programming Flow {#blynk-programming-flow}

-The Blynk library for the omega works with node, and uses virtual pins to send signals to the Omega.
+The Blynk library for the Omega works with [NodeJS](#software-installing-and-using-nodejs), and uses virtual pins to send signals to the Omega.
 In the front end, you can connect pins to buttons, knobs and dials to suit your needs.

 ### In the Blynk of an Eye {#blynk-context}